TeamHypersomnia/Hypersomnia/README.md

 -->

 The project's ``CMakeLists.txt`` contains clauses for both ``MSVC`` and ``gcc``,
-so in the future, it might be possible to build the game under these compilers if they catch up with ``clang``.
+so in the future, it might be possible to build the game under these compilers if they catch up to ``clang``.

-Irrespectively of the OS, you will need some dependencies installed to build Hypersomnia:
+Irrespectively of the OS, you will need the following software in order to build Hypersomnia:

 - The newest **CMake**.
 - **git** to clone the respository and later generate version information.
- - Optional: **Python 3.6** or newer for the script that prepares an archive with the executable.
- - Optional: **7-Zip** so that the **Release** configuration can automatically create a compressed archive with the executable and game resources, ready to be sent to someone.
-   - Note that Continuous Integration systems always upload the build artifacts anyway.
+- [**ninja**](https://ninja-build.org/) to carry out the build.
+- [LLVM](https://releases.llvm.org/) toolchain version 8 or newer.
+	- For Windows, you can use [this installer](https://github.com/llvm/llvm-project/releases/download/llvmorg-8.0.1/LLVM-8.0.1-win64.exe), or a newer one.
+	- For Linux, use your distro-specific package.
+Make sure to install ```libc++``` and ```lld``` as well.
+	- For MacOS, the version that comes pre-installed with **Xcode** is good enough.

 Once dependencies are installed, go to the directory where you wish to have your Hypersomnia project downloaded, open git bash and paste: